Application & Admission

-Students who are interested in obtaining financial support for their participation in the program should contact Atheia Mobley at the Financial Aid Office to determine their eligibility and complete separate applications for Federal Work Study and other financial assistance.
-Students should complete the federal FAFSA application at www.fafsa.ed.gov prior to contacting the Financial Aid Office (for more details, see Financial Support).
+Any student can apply to and participate in the program.
+However, application and selection into the program does not necessarily imply financial support.
+Students who are interested in obtaining financial support for their participation in the program should contact Atheia Mobley at the Financial Aid Office to determine their eligibility and complete separate applications for Federal Work Study (FWS) and other financial assistance.
+Students should complete the federal FAFSA application at www.fafsa.ed.gov prior to contacting the Financial Aid Office.
 The financial aid paperwork should ideally be completed before the program application deadline, and in any case within 2 weeks after notification of selection into the program.
 Students who are ineligible for FWS may still receive support through SKMC, depending on available funds.
 For more details, see Financial Support.

 The following criteria will be used during the review of applications: